 For ordered lists, use the numbered list tool.
-The icon looks like this:
+The icon looks like this https://wiki.libraries.coop/ Printed on 2024/06/03 10:02

 Example ordered list

 Sometimes you will have text that has ordered lists that are broken up by other bodies of text.
 In these instances: